 As the eye naturally ages, cataracts will form.
 Once a cataract has developed.
 The ICL will be removed along with the cataract.
 At this time an IOL (intraocular lens) will be placed in order to correct the vision once again.

 How Much Does ICL Surgery Cost?

 ICL is generally more expensive than LASIK, and can cost around $4,000 per eye.
 Because this is an elective procedure, it is unlikely that your insurance company will contribute to this expense.
 While this is an expensive procedure, it is important to view it as the long-term investment that it is.

 At Heart of Texas Eye Care, we offer multiple low monthly payment plans and 0% financing options to help make your dream of clear vision more attainable.

 An Implantable Collamer® Lens is an excellent option for those who are looking to get away from the everyday maintenance required with contact lenses or glasses.
 ICL may be especially beneficial for those with high-degrees of myopia, thin or irregular corneas, or dry eyes.
 The fact that this procedure is also reversible and can adapt to any changes in vision is another key benefit of ICL, as well as the quick recovery process.

-If you are ready to explore if ICL or other lens implant options may be right for you, the Heart of Texas Eye Institute is here to help you with a free consultation.
+If you are ready to explore if ICL or other lens implant options may be right for you, the Heart of Texas Eye Care is here to help you with a free consultation.
 Our highly experienced ophthalmologists can help you consider the available treatment options to get you on the path to better vision and the improved quality of life that comes with it.